Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: Background Results and Examples

-The minimal faithful permutation degree $\mu(G)$ of a finite group $G$ is the least non-negative integer $n$ such that $G$ embeds in the symmetric group $Sym(n)$.
-It is well known that $\mu(G)$ is the smallest value of $\sum_{i=1}^{n}|G:G_i|$ for a collection of subgroups $\{G_1,\ldots, G_n \}$ satisfying $\bigcap_{i=1}^{n}\core(G_i)=\{1\}$, where $\core(G_i)=\bigcap_{g \in G}G_{i}^{g}$.
-We will often denote such a collection of subgroups by $\mathscr{R}$ and refer it as the representation of $G$.
-The elements of $\mathscr{R}$ are called {\it transitive constituents} and if $\mathscr{R}$ consists of just one subgroup $G_0$ say, then we say that $\mathscr{R}$ is transitive and that $G_0$ is core-free.
-The study of this area dates back to Johnson \cite{J71} where he proved that one can construct a minimal faithful representation $\{G_1,\ldots, G_n \}$ consisting entirely of so called {\it primitive} groups.
-These are groups which cannot be expressed as the intersection of groups that properly contain them.
-Here we give a theorem due to Karpilovsky \cite{K70}, which also serves as an introductory example.
-We will make use of this theorem later and the proof of it can be found in \cite{J71} or \cite{S05}. \begin{theorem} Let A be a finite abelian group and let $A \cong A_1 \times \ldots \times A_n$ be its direct product decomposition into non-trivial cyclic groups of prime power order.
+We give a series of theorems and examples that we will implicitly, but frequently, use throughout the sequel.
+First, we give a theorem due to Karpilovsky \cite{K70}, which also serves as an introductory example; the proof can be found in \cite{J71} or \cite{K70}. \begin{theorem} Let A be a finite abelian group and let $A \cong A_1 \times \ldots \times A_n$ be its direct product decomposition into non-trivial cyclic groups of prime power order.
 Then where $|A_i|=a_i$ for each $i$. \end{theorem}

-A theme of Johnson \cite{J71} and Wright \cite{W75}, was to investigate the inequality for finite groups $G$ and $H$.
-Johnson and Wright first investigated under what conditions equality holds in \eqref{eq:directsum}.
-In \cite{W75} Wright proved the following